- City Manager

 Commercial Property Transfer Tax and Charter City Transition Under Consideration

-As City Council plans for long-term fiscal sustainability, a potential November 2022 ballot measure to implement a 1% transfer tax on the sale price of commercial properties, including apartment buildings of 5 units or more, is under consideration.
-The tax would be paid by commercial property sellers or buyers at time of sale.
+The San Bruno City Council continually plans for long-term fiscal sustainability, and most recently considered a November 2022 ballot measure to implement a 1% transfer tax on the sale price of commercial properties, including apartment buildings of 5 units or more.
+Transfer tax is paid by commercial property sellers or buyers at time of sale.
 Revenue could only be used locally for City services such as public safety, parks and infrastructure maintenance.

 To implement this fiscal sustainability measure, San Bruno voters must adopt a City Charter.